gato-gordo/es6_notes/README.md

 **'ES6' vs. 'ES2015'**

 New standards of ECMAScript had in the past been rolled out with release numbers (ES3, ES5).
-ES6 was set to be the newest relased, but the standards body has decided to aim at a new official standard every year.
+ES6 was set to be the newest released, but the standards body has decided to aim at a new official standard every year.
 So now we'll have ES2015, ES2016, etc.

 You can read Kyle Simpson's circa Feb 2015 thoughts on the naming of the standard, [here][ks] (that link goes to part of an entire book, available on GitHub, which he has written on the new JavaScript features).